Jim Morris

 James Samuel Morris Jr. (born January 19, 1964) is an American former professional baseball pitcher who played in Major League Baseball (MLB) for two seasons with the Tampa Bay Devil Rays.
-Morris is noted for making his MLB debut at the age of 35, much older than most players, and after undergoing several arm surgeries.
-His story was dramatized in the 2002 film The Rookie, in which Morris was portrayed by Dennis Quaid.
+Morris made his MLB debut at the age of 35 after undergoing several arm surgeries.
+His story was dramatized in the 2002 film The Rookie.

 Early life

 Morris was born in Brownwood, Texas, but spent most of his childhood moving to different cities, as his father was in the United States Navy.
 Throughout his childhood, Morris lived in New Haven, Connecticut, Great Lakes, Illinois, and Jacksonville, Florida.
 He began playing baseball at the age of three.
 His father, Jim Sr., became a recruiter for the Navy.
 His father and mother, Olline Hale, settled in Brownwood, Texas.
-He attended Brownwood High School, but as Brownwood did not yet have a baseball program, he played football for the Lions from 1979 to 1982 and won the 1981 state championship over Abilene Cooper High School as a wingback, punter and kicker with Gordon Wood as his head coach.
+He attended Brownwood High School, but as Brownwood did not yet have a baseball program he instead played football for the Lions from 1979 to 1982 and in his junior season, won the 1981 state championship over Abilene Cooper High School playing the positions of wingback, punter and kicker with Gordon Wood as his head coach.

 College career

 Morris attended Howard Payne University in Brownwood, Texas, Angelo State University in San Angelo, Texas, Paris Junior College in Paris, Texas, and Ranger College in Ranger, Texas.

-Angelo State did not sponsor a college baseball team during Morris's time there, so he instead competed for the Ram football team as a punter for the 1991 and 1992 seasons.
-In his second and final year on the team, the 28-year-old left-footer (who was listed as a sophomore) led all of NCAA Division II with an average of 44.5 yards per punt.
+Angelo State did not sponsor a college baseball team during Morris's time there, so he instead competed for the Rams football team as a punter for the 1991 and 1992 seasons.
+In his second and final year on the team, the 28-year-old lefty (who was listed as a sophomore) led all of NCAA Division II with an average of 44.5 yards per punt.
 The performance earned him a spot on the AFCA/Kodak All-America team.

 Morris graduated the following summer with a degree in kinesiology and psychology and hung up his football cleats as he entered graduate school and took a full-time job as the director of the ASU Men's High Rise dormitory.

 His career punting average for the Rams was 42.8 yards, just short of the standing ASU record of 43.2 yards by Bill Dement (1968–1971).